Skip to main content

 For schools

 All schools that receive Pupil Premium Plus funding must publish a strategy statement each academic year using the Department for Educations template.
-This strategy template is accompanied with guidance for school leaders.
+This strategy template is accompanied by guidance for school leaders.

 Schools must be able to demonstrate how their use of Pupil Premium Plus to fund has been informed by research evidence.
 Schools are required to cite this evidence in their pupil premium strategy statement.
 More information on spending PP+ effectively can be found in ‘Using the Pupil Premium Plus: best practice guidance’ (link to this?)